JavierKaiser9/RGB-D_Autonomous_Navigation_Demo/README.md

 # 🚀 Autonomous Sidewalk Navigation Demo
-**RGB-D Fusion Steering with EfficientNetV2**
+**RGB-D Fusion with EfficientNetV2**

 ## 🌟 Overview

-This repository demonstrates the **architecture and implementation of a dual-input, single-output deep learning model** for real-time **autonomous sidewalk navigation**.
+This repository demonstrates the **architecture and implementation of a dual-input, single-output deep learning model** for real-time **sidewalk navigation**.
 A key focus is to:
 💡 Showcase the working principles of a **2-input, 1-output EfficientNetV2 model** for RGB-D fusion.
-💡 Present the **performance of OpenVINO-optimized models**, emphasizing real-time execution on edge devices.
+💡 Present the **performance of OpenVINO-optimized models**.

 ---